Greetings feline fanciers! Skye Blake here, continuing the trail toward understanding CBD for cats.

 CBD is extracted from the flowers and leaves, while hemp seeds are the basis for hemp seed oil.

-Hemp seed oil has little to no CBD is a carrier oil when CBD is added.
+Hemp seed oil has little to no CBD and is a carrier oil when CBD is added.

 It’s good for digestive health and a shiny coat, while CBD is for pain relief with anti-bacterial, anti-inflammatory uses.